letscontrolit/GUIEasy/README.md

 The ``controllers``, ``plugins``, and ``notification`` setup pages are defined by their corresponding page.
 These can, similar to dash's, use either html or curly syntax.

+## CORS error when running as localhost

+You need to have CORS allow cross-domain allowed for the GUI to work running from your localhost server.
+We use [this](https://mybrowseraddon.com/access-control-allow-origin.html) add-on which lets you turn it on/off by the click of a button.

 ## Sponsorship

 We are happy for any means of funding you may want to send our way.
 Please use one of these